valschmidt/rep/rep-DRAFT_MB.rst

 * The term "acoustic magnitude" is proportional to acoustic pressure of the received acoustic signal.
 The SI unit for pressure is the Pascal.
 * Finally because these measurements range over many orders of magnitude, they are converted to decibel level in science and engineering.
 Decibels are 10 x the base-10 logarithm, of the **ratio** of a measurement to a reference value.
 Thus any measurement reported in decibels is meaningless without an explicit statement of the reference value.
 The internationally agreed to reference value for underwater acoustics is 1 micro-Pascal, and one will see "120 dB re 1 micro-Pascal"to indicate the reference in the acoustic literature.
 It is not uncommon in engineering to see measured voltages expressed in decibel form referenced to 1 Volt, or even 1 measurement step, where a measurement step is the maximum precision of an analog-to-digital converter.
 Unfortunately, it is also not uncommon for the reference value in these engineering measurements to be omitted or implied.
 This has historically caused no end of confusion.

-Because of the complexity in calculating acoustic quantities properly, few sonar systems attempt to report them.
+Because of the complexity in calculating "acoustic" quantities, such as backscatter or "target strength" properly, few sonar systems actually attempt to report them.
 They instead often report the received signal associated with the bottom detect (or voxel got water column data) in either decibel or linear units without corrections of any kind.
 This received signal level is neither acoustic backscatter nor target strength.
 Unfortunately these terms are commonly misused to describe them.

 Patch Test
 -----